antoinedurr/ScratchXML/README.md

 Python module to read and write Assimilate Scratch custom-command XML output.

 ### Description
-The _ScratchXML_ module refactors the XML output from [Assimilate Scratch](https://www.assimilateinc.com/products/) custom commands into a hierarchy of ScratchElement objects.
+The _ScratchXML_ module creates a Pythonic representation of the hierarchy in a [Assimilate Scratch](https://www.assimilateinc.com/products/) project.
-You output XML using Scratch's [Custom Commands](https://www.assimilatesupport.com/akb/KnowledgebaseArticle51000.aspx).
+It defines Scratch(), Construct(), Slot(), and Shot() classes that closely mirror the XML output from Scratch.
+The typical usage is to create a Scratch [Custom Command](https://www.assimilatesupport.com/akb/KnowledgebaseArticle51000.aspx) that reads the XML exported by Scratch prior to running the custom command.
-Then the _ScratchXML_ module can be used to read and convert the XML to a corresponding hierarchy of ScratchElement instances.
+ScratchXML refactors the XML output into the corresponding hierarchy of ScratchElement instances.
 The resulting data can be easily examined using in a dictionary or attribute approach, e.g. `shot['length']` or `shot.length`.
 Elements that are inline, e.g. the `uuid` in <shot uuid='123456789123456789'> are imported and accessible as `shot['@uuid']` or `shot.uuid`.
+You can also create Scratch timelines from -- scratch, then output the XML and read them into Scratch.

 ### Dependencies
 This module depends on the [xml2dict](https://pypi.org/project/XML2Dict/) module.